ibm-cloud-docs/containers/cs_istio.md

   ```
   {: screen}

-2. In the output of step 1, compare the `client version` (`istioctl`) to the version of the Istio control plane components, such as the `pilot version`.
-  * If the `client version` and control plane component versions match, continue to the next step.
+2. In the output, compare the `client version` (`istioctl`) to the version of the Istio control plane components, such as the `pilot version`.
+If the `client version` and control plane component versions do not match:
-  * If the `client version` and control plane component versions do not match:
     1. Download the `istioctl` client of the same version as the control plane components.
       ```
       curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.5.0 sh -